-José Tomás “J. T.” Canales, lawyer, legislator, landowner, and a founder of the League of United Latin American Citizens, the son of Andreas and Tomasa (Cavazos) Canales, was born on a ranch in Nueces County, Texas, on March 7, 1877.
+José Tomás “J. T.” Canales, lawyer, judge, legislator, landowner, author, philanthropist, and a founder of the League of United Latin American Citizens (LULAC), the son of Andreas and Tomasa (Cavazos) Canales, was born on a ranch in Nueces County, Texas, on March 7, 1877.
 His mother was a descendant of José Salvador de la Garza, the recipient of the Espíritu Santo grant, an enormous Spanish land grant that occupied most of what is now Cameron County.
 His mother's family still retained extensive holdings of ranchland in Nueces County at the time of Canales's birth.
 As a child, Canales lived with his parents and with several relatives and attended a variety of schools in Nueces County and at Tampico, Matamoros, and Mier, Tamaulipas.
-From 1890 to 1892 he attended a secondary school at Austin called Texas Business College.
-After delivering a shipment of cattle to Oklahoma he befriended a cattle dealer and moved to Kansas City, Kansas, to live with the man's family and complete high school.
-There Canales left the Catholic Church and became a Presbyterian.
+From 1890 to 1892 he attended a secondary school in Austin called Texas Business College.
+After accompanying cowboys delivering a shipment of cattle to Oklahoma he befriended a cattle dealer and moved to Kansas City, Kansas, to live with the man's family and complete high school.
+He may have been a Crypto Jew but left the Catholic Church and took up several Protestant denominations.
 In fall 1896 he attended the University of Michigan, where he received a law degree three years later.
 After practicing law in Corpus Christi and Laredo from 1900 to 1903 he settled in Brownsville, where he worked in the county assessor's office.